satyakonmsft/skype-docs/Skype/WebSDK/docs/Groups.md

+---
-# Distribution Groups in Skype for Business 2015
+title: Distribution Groups in Skype for Business 2015
+description:  A Group object can be a collection of individual people or it can be a distribution group that is composed of people and other distribution groups.
+---

  _**Applies to:** Skype for Business 2015_